-Professor and Chair; Secondary Faculty, Department of Philosophy
+Professor; Secondary Faculty, Department of Philosophy

 |My research is on epistemological and metaphysical issues in the philosophy of science.
 My interests have centered on scientific explanations of complex behavior, and how we might best represent multi-level, multi-component complex systems.
 I have published articles on functional explanation, units of selection in evolutionary biology, sociobiology, biological complexity and self-organization, and scientific laws.
 Current interests include emergence, the methodological consequences of biological robustness and problems in representing deep uncertainty for policy decisions.|

 PhD, history and philosophy of science, University of Pittsburgh, 1987

 MSc (with a Mark of Distinction), logic, philosophy, and scientific method; London School of Economics, 1975